MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 Provisioning packages allow you to automate deployment of key features and deliver a consistent experience across all Surface Hubs in your organization.
 Using  Windows Configuration Designer (WCD) on a separate PC, you can configure certificates, proxy settings,  device accounts, and other features, join Azure Active Directory, and install Universal Windows Platform (UWP) apps.

 Begin by installing creating the provisioning package on a PC running Windows 10.
 Save the package to a USB drive and then deploy it to your Surface Hub during first-run setup, or through the Settings app.
+To learn more, see [Create a provisioning package for Windows 10](/windows/configuration/provisioning-packages/provisioning-create-package).

 ## Requirements